salilab/imp/tools/w32/pkg-README.txt

 so can be run simply by opening a Command Prompt, changing to this bin directory (or adding it to your PATH), and typing 'foxs'.

-The IMP Python libraries are automatically set up to work with Python 2.7, 3.5, 3.6, 3.7, or 3.8.
+The IMP Python libraries are automatically set up to work with any version of Python 3 from 3.6 to 3.12.
 (You need to download Python separately from www.python.org and install it; be sure to get the 64-bit version of Python if you installed the 64-bit version of IMP, and likewise for the 32-bit version - you can't mix and match.)